kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

   - then the word bits in the cache block decode to the respective word within the main memory block
 - **set associative mapping** uses direct mapping to map memory blocks to a set of cache blocks, think combination of direct and fully associative mapping

+#### Cache Structure
+- to fetch data from the cache, we use indexing based on the main memory address that the cache intercepts.
+  - The first 5 bits of the address will be interpreted as the word bits (n bits to choose from the 2^n words in the block),
+  - next 10 bits will be the block bits (b bits for 2^b blocks of cache capacity).
+  - The remaining bits are called tag bits, used to determine correctness of cache hits (for direct caches, multiple memory blocks map to the same cache block)
+- *each cache block holds data, along with **tag bits** and a **valid bit**, tag bits for comparison to the tag in the address, while the valid bit state whether the data stored in the cache is valid data (V = 1)*

+#### Replacement Algorithms
+For set-associative and fully-associative caches, a cache miss needs to evict some undetermined block, of which is determined using a replacement algorithm.
+- LRU leverages temporal locality by tracking age of cache components, using log2(n) bits for each block (for caches with sets of size n)
+  - age is defined as the number of elements who have been accessed more recently than it
+- FIFO acts as a sort of round robin system
+- Random

+#### Cache performance
+For `C` time required to access a block in cache, `M` time when accessing memory (including miss penalty) and `h` hit percentage, cache performance is intuitively `tavg = (hC + (1-h)M)`.

+If we're given M' instead, being the latency for accessing Memory, then the time is `tavg = C + (1-h)M'` since the time for a miss is equal to the time for a hit, then no matter what, we incur the time taken to access a block from cache, and add extra latency if it's a miss.

+For two caches, intuitively `tavg =  h1•C1 + (1-h1)(h2•C2 + (1-h2)M)`

+#### Solving Cache Problems
+Given `a`-bit addresses, `2^a` (bytes or words; depending on addressing system) main memory, `c` byte/word cache size, `b` bytes/words per cache block.
+Cache block capacity = `c/b`.
+Word bits are first `log2(b)` bits (rightmost), block bits are next `log2(c/b)` bits, tag bits are remaining.

 *For final cache content questions, do the timeline table method, visually updated each cache block with respect to a timeline.
 Then you can figure out quickly which block is the least recently used*.

 ### Lab4: ISR